-nent Description WWAN antennas (select products only) Send and receive wireless signals to communicate with wireless wide area networks (WWANs).
-Ambient light sensor (select products only) Adjusts the brightness of the display, depending on the ambient light.
-Internal microphones Record sound.
-Camera light(s) (select products only) On: One or more cameras are in use.
-Camera(s) (select products only) Allow(s) you to video chat, record video, and record still images.
-To use your camera, see Using a camera (select products only) on page 30.
+Component Description (1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(2) WWAN antennas Send and receive wireless signals to communicate with wireless wide area networks (WWANs).
+(3) Camera(s) (select products only) Allow(s) you to video chat, record video, and record still images.
+To use your camera, see Using a camera (select products only) on page 29.
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
-For more information, see Windows Hello (select products only) on page 52 .
+For more information, see Windows Hello (select products only) on page 50 .
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.
-Camera privacy switch (select products only) Turns the camera off and on.
-NOTE: For more information, see Using a camera (select products only) on page 30.
-WLAN antennas (select products only) Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-Ambient light sensor (select products only) Internal microphones Camera light(s) (select products only) Camera(s) (select products only) Camera privacy switch (select products only)
+(4) Internal microphones (2) Record sound.
+(5) Camera light (select products only) On: The camera is in use.
+(6) Camera privacy shutter (select products only) When closed, the camera privacy shutter blocks the camera.
+To unblock the camera, slide the shutter to the right.
+To block the camera, slide the shutter to the left.